-LGT has always had a significant interest in understanding what makes top scoring students so successful in their studies and what strategies do they use to balance their social life with their education.
-Newport, author of ‘How to Become a Straight-A Student’, details the real experiences, methods, and practices of Straight-A students from top universities such as Harvard.
+LGT has always had a significant interest in understanding what makes top scoring students so successful in their studies, as well as the strategies they use to balance social life with their education.
+Newport, author of ‘How to Become a Straight-A Student’, details the real experiences, methods and practices of Straight-A students from top universities such as Harvard.

 Below we will summarise some of LGT’s favourite techniques listed in Newport’s book.
-We do however recommend going out there and purchasing the actual book to gain a more detailed understanding about maximising study efficiency, while also maintaining personal hobbies as well as friendships and extracurricular activities.
+We do however recommend going out there and purchasing the actual book to gain a more detailed understanding about maximising efficiency while studying while also maintaining personal hobbies as well as friendships and extracurricular activities.

 1. Manage your Time in Five Minutes a Day